19rishabh/19rishabh/README.md

 ## <h1 align="center">Hey there 👋, I'm Rishabh Agrawal</h1>

-**A passionate developer who thrives on solving challenging problems and building modern, impactful solutions with a keen interest in ML. 🚀**
+<h3>A passionate developer who thrives on solving challenging problems and building modern, impactful solutions with a keen interest in ML. 🚀</h3>

 <table align="center">